-- subimage: The subimage to read from (starting with 0). - miplevel: The MIP level to read (0 is the highest resolution level). - chbegin/chend: The channel range to read. - format: A TypeDesc describing the type of data. - data: Pointer to the pixel data. - xstride/ystride/zstride: The distance in bytes between successive pixels, scanlines, and image planes (or AutoStride). - progress\callback/progress\callback\data: Optional progress callback.
+- subimage: The subimage to read from (starting with 0). - miplevel: The MIP level to read (0 is the highest resolution level). - chbegin/chend: The channel range to read.
+If chend is -1, it will be set to spec.nchannels. - format: A TypeDesc describing the type of data. - data: Pointer to the pixel data. - xstride/ystride/zstride: The distance in bytes between successive pixels, scanlines, and image planes (or AutoStride). - progress\callback/progress\callback\data: Optional progress callback.